 I wasn't crazy about this story.
 Kinsey started out doing Henry a favour out of the goodness of her heart.
 I don't know why she hung on as long as she did considering how dangerous it had gotten, she didn't even know the family she was helping and she had no money ...
 I would have left a lot sooner.
 I didn't find the characters likable or believable.
 It's written in first person perspective in Kinsey's voice.
 As a head's up, there is swearing.

 This is the twelfth in the "alphabet series" featuring Kinsey Millhone.
 Though it is part of a series, it works as a stand alone.
 I discovered this series in the mid-1990s and have read them all.
-I started rereading them this year.
+I started rereading them last year.
 I read the latest, Y is for Yesterday, in October and with the author's recent death, Y is for Yesterday will be the end of the series.